pachadotdev/cpp4r/tests/testthat/_snaps/register.md

-# get_call_entries / returns an empty string for packages with .Call entries and NAMESPACE files
+# get_call_entries: returns an empty string for packages with .Call entries and NAMESPACE files

     Code
       call_entries